kevncobb/limed9/docroot/modules/contrib/simple_sitemap/README.md

    possible help out by submitting patches. http://drupal.org/project/issues/simple_sitemap

  * Do you know a non-English language?
-Help translating the module. https://localize.drupal.org/translate/projects/simple_sitemap
+Help to translate the module. https://localize.drupal.org/translate/projects/simple_sitemap

  * If you would like to say thanks and support the development of this module, a